Skip to content

 A complete system overhaul can take a full day or two depending on how many components are being replaced and how accessible they are on your specific vehicle.

-NJ Summer Heat: Why You Should Not Wait on AC Repair
+South Jersey Summer Heat: Why You Should Not Wait on AC Repair

+Driving without AC in these conditions is not just uncomfortable — it can be genuinely dangerous.
 Heat exhaustion and heat stroke are real risks, especially for children, elderly passengers, and pets.
 Even healthy adults can become fatigued, dehydrated, and less alert when driving in extreme heat without air conditioning.
 Your reaction times slow, your concentration drops, and the risk of an accident goes up.

 Beyond safety, waiting on AC repair can make the problem worse and more expensive.
 A system that is low on refrigerant forces the compressor to work harder, which accelerates wear.
 A small refrigerant leak becomes a bigger leak over time.
-A compressor that is starting to fail will eventually seize, potentially sending metal debris through the entire system and turning a $500 to $1,200 compressor job into a $2,000 to $4,000 complete system overhaul.
+A compressor that is starting to fail will eventually seize, potentially sending metal debris through the entire system and turning a $500 to $1,200 compressor job into a $1,500 to $4,000 complete system overhaul.

 What you drive affects what you pay.
 Here is a general breakdown by vehicle category.

 Luxury and European vehicles like BMW, Mercedes-Benz, Audi, Volvo, and Land Rover are the most expensive for AC work.
 OEM parts cost more, the systems are often more complex with electronically controlled components, and labor is higher due to tighter engine bays and more intricate disassembly.
-A compressor replacement on a BMW 3 Series can run $800 to $1,200.
-Evaporator work on European vehicles can exceed $1,500.

 How to Save Money on Car AC Repair